luapower/sock/socket2.md

 Tell the loop to stop dequeuing and return.

-## Threading
+## Multi-threading

 ### `socket.iocp([iocp_handle]) -> iocp_handle`

 Get/set the global IOCP handle (Windows).

-IOCPs can be shared between threads and having a single IOCP for all threads is more efficient for the kernel than having one IOCP per thread.
+IOCPs can be shared between OS threads and having a single IOCP for all threads (as opposed to having one IOCP per thread/Lua state) enables the kernel to better distribute the completion events between threads.

 To share the IOCP with another Lua state running on a different thread, get the IOCP handle with `socket.iocp()`, copy it over to the other state, then set it with `socket.iocp(copied_iocp)`.